 The first few designs created I mostly focused on creating a more inviting landing page by creating sections of elements within which the customer would easily navigate through the website.
-I started out with the most simplest version that the website would need and started to build it out with each new iteration.
-At first I added in all of the elements that were on the original website but in a cleaner and sectioned idea in mind.
+I started out with the simplest version that the website would need and started to build it out with each new iteration.
+At first, I added in all of the elements that were on the original website but in a cleaner and sectioned idea in mind.
 In the second example below (on the right) I added in an area for the customer to shop the website based on which shape of a gemstone they would be looking for.
-Adding this gemstone shape element cuts down on the customer’s confusion and time getting acclimated with the website.
+Adding this gemstone shape element cuts down on the customer’s confusion and time getting acclimated to the website.

-Once I worked through the sketches and the initial designs for the website i created a simple wireframe that would guide me on the proportions and which elements stand out more in their hierarchy without the confusion and distraction of actual elements.
+Once I worked through the sketches and the initial designs for the website I created a simple wireframe that would guide me on the proportions and which elements stand out more in their hierarchy without the confusion and distraction of actual elements.
 After researching and visiting multiple high-end jewelry and gemstone websites I noticed that many of them had sections where they would display certain items from their store that the customer would be interested in.
 I decided to add in such a section in the middle of the website area for Africa Gems as well to really display the variety of items that they offer within their online store.

 Another big issue with the initial design was that the paragraphs of text were too close together and looked like a clump of text that makes the User hard to convince to read.
 I broke up the area into separate sections to make it visually easier to read through and create a visual hierarchy.

 To test out the difference in the two pages I asked a few people to be my test subjects with the goal of testing the elements below

 - What is your impression of the page at first glance?

 - Where would you click to sign in?

 - How would you shop for only Oval shaped diamonds?

 - Do you know how many items you have in your cart?

 - Can you sign up for the newsletter?